openshift/runbooks/alerts/network-observability-operator/DNSNxDomain.md

 - Application delays due to failed lookups
 - Logging noise and monitoring clutter
 - Potential security blind spots if malicious activity is masked

+NX_DOMAIN errors can be especially frequent in Kubernetes because of [DNS searches on service and pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/), which does not necessarily mean a misconfiguration or broken URL, but can still negatively impact performance.

 ## Diagnosis